anjukan/anjukan.github.io/_posts/2019-08-12-Climate-Emergency.markdown

 <p> "In our view, climate change will determine the destiny of mankind, so it is imperative that our generation
 makes the right choices" was the words that the Chinese Foreign Minister Wang Yi used following the G20 meeting in Osaka <a href="https://www.dw.com/en/g20-summit-world-leaders-agree-on-climate-deal/a-49408651">last month</a>.
-In this meeting, these nations (excluding the USA, which has formally withdrawn from Paris accord under Trump) agreed to strengthen upon the agreements made last year in Argentina towards Paris 2015 targets.
+In this meeting, these nations
+(excluding the USA, which has formally withdrawn from the Paris accord under Trump) agreed to strengthen upon the agreements made last year in Argentina towards Paris 2015 targets.
 The current target is limiting to a 2&deg;C rise of global mean surface temperatures compared to pre-industrial age levels.
 The consequences of a temperature rise above this limit are post-apolyptic.
-Our current trends (or Business as Usual) show that we are going to exceed this limit around 2045 (and exceeding 1.5&deg;C around 2032).
+Our current trends (or Business as Usual) show that we are going to exceed this limit around 2045 (and exceeding 1.5&deg;C around 2032) <a href="https://croadsworldclimate.climateinteractive.org/">[1]</a>.
 This corresponds to a greater than 0.5m sea level rise (with ~145 million people living within 1m of mean high water with 70% in Asia, Anthoff et al. 2016), potentially 1/3rd of species being committed to extinction, 90% coral reef bleaching, decrease in production of crops, severe reductions in fresh water supplies and further committed irreversibal warming of the earth [1]. </p>

 </div>